owen2345/batches-task-processor/README.md

 - `rake batches_task_processor:cancel` Marks as cancelled the process and stops processing jobs.
 - `rake batches_task_processor:clear` Removes all process logs or tmp data.

+## TODOs
+- Add the ability to retry with different per_page and take care of the :already_processed?

 ## Contributing
 Contribution directions go here.